 From speeding up employee onboarding to taking the headache out of records retention, Laserfiche workflows can give your employees back hours of their time each week.
 And best of all, you don’t need to be an IT professional or computer programmer to set them up.
 Learn from guest contributor Amy Johnson how to design your first no-code Laserfiche workflow!

 As the Systems Administrator in the Commissioner of the Revenue’s Office, I designed and implemented the department’s workflows myself.
 Hanover County IT department only provides support – not configuration.
-Here are some of my strategies for planning, designing, and implementing your very first Laserfiche Workflow.
+Here are some of my strategies for planning, designing, and implementing your very first workflow.
 I know it can seem scary, but you can do it!

-The Building Laserfiche Workflows Certification course taught me how to approach planning, diagramming, and designing my workflows.
+The Visit Building Laserfiche Workflows Certification course taught me how to approach planning, diagramming, and designing my workflows.

 The many white papers and training videos available on the Learn and Support Site provide specific details on various aspects of the workflow design process.